Hideo Kojima on Death Stranding Genre, Story, and More

 “Death Stranding…even now, I don’t understand the game,” Kojima told Financial Times (via VG247).
 “Its world view, gameplay, they are all new.
 My mission is to create a genre that does not currently exist, and which takes everyone by surprise.
 There is, naturally, a risk in that.”

 While we’ve been seeing more and more of Death Stranding lately, it’s safe to say that the game’s trailers often straddle the line between being intriguing and downright bizarre.
-However, we can’t help but continue to look forward to the game, and figure out what it’s all about.
+However, we can’t help but want to figure out what it’s all about and we continue to look forward to the game.

 Elsewhere in the interview, Kojima talked about the difference between the arts of the film industry and the video games industry.
 He added: